Technologicat/mcpyrate/README.md

     updating the corresponding `.pyc`).
   - **CAUTION**: [PEP 552 - Deterministic pycs](https://www.python.org/dev/peps/pep-0552/) is not supported; we support only the default *mtime* invalidation mode, at least for now.
 - **Conveniences**:
+  - Relative macro-imports (for code in packages), e.g. `from .other import macros, kittify`.
   - The expander automatically fixes missing `ctx` attributes in the AST, so you don't need to care about those in your macros.
   - Walker with a state stack, à la MacroPy, to easily temporarily override the state for a given subtree.
   - AST markers (pseudo-nodes) for communication in a set of co-operating macros (and with the expander).